 In the early 2000s I started work at the Cabinet office on making the idea of public value more central to government decision making.
 This partly drew on collaboration with Professor Mark Moore at Harvard, who had authored a series of books on the subject.
 We published an overview and subsequently many organisations, like the BBC, took up the approach.
 I wrote a detailed paper for CABE on how these ideas could be applied to the built environment (which I still think is well ahead of its time).
 A paper setting out various public value methods – in health, culture and linked to ‘what works’ - was published by Nesta in 2019.
 The UK government now explicitly uses a public value framwork in its spending allocations.

 5. Collective Intelligence Ideas

-I started work on collective intelligence in the mid 2000s, with a lecture series in Adelaide on ‘collective intelligence about collective intelligence’.
+I started work on collective intelligence in the mid 2000s, with a lecture series in Adelaide in 2007 on ‘collective intelligence about collective intelligence’.
 The term had been used quite narrowly by computer scientists but I tried to broaden it to all aspects of intelligence: from observation and cognition to creativity, memory, judgement and wisdom.
 A short Nesta paper set out some of the early thinking, and a piece for Philosophy and Technology Journal (published in early 2014) set out my ideas in more depth.